powhwee/spaceinvader/README.md

 ### Key Files in the Project

 *   `index.html`: The entry point of the application, containing the canvas where the game is rendered.
-*   `App.tsx`: The main React component holding the game logic, state, and UI.
+*   `App.tsx`: The React entry point that manages the game loop and high-level UI states (Start/Game Over).
+*   `GameEngine.ts`: The core physics engine handling movement, collisions, and game rules.
 *   `renderer.ts`: The WebGPU rendering engine.
+*   `ResourceManager.ts`: Handles async loading of GLTF models, textures, and ensures assets are ready before launch.
+*   `InputManager.ts`: Centralizes input handling for both Keyboard and Touch (mobile) controls.
 *   `constants.ts`: A central file for all game parameters like speed, size, and counts, making it easy to tweak the gameplay.
 *   `types.ts`: Defines the TypeScript data structures for all game objects (`Player`, `Invader`, `Laser`, etc.).
 *   `models/`: A directory containing the geometry and shader code (WGSL) for each 3D object.